zachwick/ze/docs/index.md

 # ze

-ze - a simple extensible text editor
+ze - zach's extensible text editor

-ze is a very simple text editor that uses GNU Guile as its extension language.
+ze is a simple text editor that uses GNU Guile as its extension language.
 It supports running guile code as pre- and post- hooks upon opening a file, opening a directory, or saving a file.
 It supports highlighting for C, Python, Ruby, PHP, Rust, APL, and Swift.

 ## Installation